 Maintenance Tips

 Regularly checking and changing your air pump filter helps your engine run well and last longer.
-Start by looking at your vehicle’s manual to see what’s needed for your filter.
+Start by looking at your vehicle’s manual to see what filter is needed.

 Some filters can be cleaned, but others need to be replaced.
 Look out for signs like less engine power, more fuel usage, or a dashboard warning light.